 The Regional Environmental Manager (REM) consults with the NEPA Program Manager before beginning work on a project re-evaluation.
-The consultation process ensures that the REM and the NEPA Program Manager agree on the reason for and the type of re-evaluation.
+This consultation ensures that the REM and the NEPA Program Manager agree on the reason for and the type of re-evaluation.
 This consultation will also ensure that the possible need for a new environmental document is considered.

-The consultation can be by phone or email, and may be documented within the email transmitting the re-evaluation form.
+The consultation can be by phone or email and written documentation should be saved to the project file.
 If consultation is occurring because of changes to the project, the REM and NEPA Program Manager should discuss the types of project changes and determine the best course of action, including the possible need for a form-documented re-evaluation or a new environmental document.